Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice

 Low-Iron Glass Explained: Why Optiwhite™ is the Clear Choice | KJM Group

-• 🟢 Standard Glass is Green: Ordinary “clear” glass has a distinct green tint caused by iron oxide, noticeable at the edges.
+• 🟢 Standard Glass is Green: Ordinary “clear” float glass has a distinct green tint caused by trace iron oxide, which becomes highly noticeable at the edges.

-• 💎 Low-Iron Purity: Low-iron glass (like Pilkington Optiwhite™) reduces iron content by 90% for superior clarity.
+• 💎 Low-Iron Purity: Low-iron glass (like Pilkington Optiwhite™) actively removes 90% of this iron content during manufacturing for superior, crystal-clear purity.

-• 🎨 True Colour: Essential for splashbacks, retail displays, and museums where true colour representation is critical.
+• 🎨 True Colour: It is absolutely essential for kitchen splashbacks, retail displays, and museums where true colour representation is critical (stopping white paint looking mint green).

 However, standard glass is not actually “clear.”
-If you have ever noticed a distinct green tinge on the edge of a glass table or window pane, you have witnessed the inherent limitation of standard glazing.
+If you have ever noticed a distinct green tinge on the edge of a heavy glass dining table, a shower screen, or a thick window pane, you have witnessed the inherent chemical limitation of standard glazing.

-For homeowners and architects seeking absolute clarity and true colour representation, the solution is Low-Iron Glass.
-In this guide, we explain why standard glass isn’t clear, and why premium products like Pilkington Optiwhite™ are the industry standard for high-end applications.
+For homeowners and architects seeking absolute clarity and true, undistorted colour representation, the only solution is Low-Iron Glass.
+In this technical guide, we explain exactly why standard glass isn’t clear, and why premium products like Pilkington Optiwhite™ are the industry standard for high-end applications across the UK.

 1. The Science: Why is Standard Glass Green?

-All glass is made primarily from silica sand.
-However, the raw materials used in the standard “float glass” manufacturing process naturally contain impurities.
+All glass is manufactured primarily from silica sand.
+However, the raw natural materials used in the standard “float glass” manufacturing process naturally contain microscopic impurities.

-The culprit responsible for the green tint is Iron Oxide (Ferric Oxide).
-Even in trace amounts, iron oxide absorbs light at the red end of the spectrum and toward infrared, resulting in a greenish-blue hue that becomes more pronounced the thicker the glass gets.
+The primary culprit responsible for the green tint is Iron Oxide (Ferric Oxide).
+Even in trace amounts, iron oxide actively absorbs light at the red end of the spectrum and toward infrared.
+The resulting visual effect is a greenish-blue hue that becomes exponentially more pronounced the thicker the glass gets.

 🔬 The “Compounding” Effect

-The green tint is cumulative.
-While a single 4mm pane might look relatively clear, a thick 10mm shower screen, or a triple-glazed unit featuring three panes of glass, will exhibit a much stronger green hue, distorting the colours seen through it.
+The green tint is highly cumulative.
+While a single thin 4mm pane might look relatively clear head-on, a thick 10mm shower screen, or a highly efficient triple-glazed unit featuring three separate panes of glass, will exhibit a much stronger green hue, visibly distorting the colours seen through it.

 2. The Solution: What is Low-Iron Glass?